-IMPORTANT NOTE: There are news circulating that the strip where Chilli Bar, Cafe Cebuano, Marina, and the entire Panagsama beachfront establishments will be demolished within this year for safety and proper zoning purposes.
+There are news circulating that the strip where Chilli Bar, Cafe Cebuano, Marina, and the entire Panagsama beachfront establishments will be demolished within this year for safety and proper zoning purposes.
+This has been done, and the coast of Panagsama is now much wider.
+While it affected the establishments, may we not forget that business happened because of the rich ecosystem that Moalboal is known for.

 There is that place you frequent for many reasons.
 It is near, affordable, and has everything you need for a quick saltwater fix.
 Or simply you like the island vibe so much you want to live there.
 Siquijor [SIQUIJOR TRAVEL GUIDE], Siargao [SIARGAO TRAVEL GUIDE], and Malapascua [MALAPASCUA TRAVEL GUIDE] used to be that place for me.